MicrosoftDocs/learn/learn-pr/wwl-data-ai/optimize-data-warehouse-query-performance-azure-synapse-analytics/includes/2-understand-performance-issues-related-to-tables.md

 ## Poor query performance

-The first indication of a poor query performance issue is typically from business users who may report that their business reports are slow, or sometime not even appearing.
+The first indication of a poor query performance issue is typically from business users who may report long running query times or queue times.
+It is unlikely to run into an "unable to connect message" from a user standpoint unless the instance is paused.

 ## Poor load performance